woodcox/form-2-pdf/README.md

   - [11ty](http://11ty.dev)

 ## Compile Solidjs to js
 Add `your_solid.jsx` file to the `src/scripts/jsx` or the `src/scripts/js` folders.
 Esbuild will output a minified js file.
 To configure esbuild modify `config/build/esbuild.js`.
+The `jsx` app entry point is configured to `render.jsx`.
+But you may wish to change this.

 ## Shortcode
 If you need to compile your js script inline, use this shortcode: